• UX for AI

 Why we don't do mobile usability tests (and neither should you)

-What is the difference between the usability test and a RITE study you might ask?
+What is the difference between a usability test and a RITE study, you might ask?

 Usability tests, as they are popularly run, involve testing by 8-10 participants of a fairly elaborate prototype using a set of pre-defined tasks in a laboratory setting.
 There are minimal prototype changes during the study and at the end of the study a usability report is produced outlining issues and recommendations.